vivek8085/CareGenie-Chatbot/README.md

 # CareGenie-Chatbot
-This is AI Chatbot for Hospital Management built by using NLP.
+This is AI Chatbot for Hospital Management built by using `NLP`.
 ---
 Project Features
 ---